U of T Civil & Mineral Engineering offers four graduate degrees for professional development and research-driven students.

 To proactively respond to the changing needs of cities, the Masters of Engineering in Cities Engineering and Management program offers students a practicum to apply what they have learned in the classroom.

 The Master of Applied Science includes a foundational base graduate courses followed with a research thesis.
 Many research projects involve industrial partnerships and networking opportunities, project management experience, and collaboration with leading experts.
+The MASc is a fully-funded program.

 This program is designed for outstanding individuals interested in a rewarding career in fundamental or applied research.
 The Doctor of Philosophy program involves advanced courses and an intensive research program culminating in a thesis.
+The PhD is a fully-funded program.

 Applications should be made before February 2, though they may be considered after that date.